 All hands on deck as Suva launches baseline survey

-With 735 households consented to take part in RISE Fiji, our community fieldworkers have wasted no time getting back out into the field to begin conducting baseline surveys on health and wellbeing.
+With more than 700 households having consented to take part in RISE Fiji, our community fieldworkers have wasted no time getting back out into the field to begin conducting baseline surveys on health and wellbeing.

-Starting to work closely with residents and collect baseline data is a crucial point in the program in Suva, so the team decided to take a soft launch approach, visiting Kinoya settlement for an initial round of surveys, before re-grouping later to share experiences of how the rest of the surveys can be conducted as effectively as possible.
+Starting to work closely with residents and collect baseline data is a crucial point in the program in Fiji, so the team decided to take a soft launch approach, visiting one of the settlements for an initial round of surveys, before re-grouping later to share experiences of how the rest of the surveys can be conducted as effectively as possible.

-Now buddied up into pairs, teams will be visiting households over the next six weeks to conduct the baseline survey across all 12 settlements.
-The Community Engagement Councils have helped get the word out to residents that they will receive quarterly visits from RISE to track their health and wellbeing over time.
+Fieldworkers will be visiting households in pairs over the next six weeks to conduct the baseline survey across all 12 settlements.
+Community Engagement Councils - representative liaising between their communities and RISE - have helped get the word out to residents that they will receive quarterly visits from RISE to track their health and wellbeing over time.